openedx/edx-documentation/en_us/shared/glossary/glossary.rst

 **Course Handouts**

   Course handouts are files you make available to learners on the **Home** page.
 For more information, see :ref:`partnercoursestaff:Adding Course Updates and Handouts`.

+**Course Navigation Pane**

+  The navigation frame that appears at one side of the **Course** page in the LMS.
+The course navigation pane shows the sections in the course.
+When you select a section, the section expands to show subsections.
+When you select a subsection, the first unit in that subsection appears on the course page.

+  See also :ref:`Unit Navigation Bar<U>`.

 .. _Run: